 How to Become a Counselor in Oregon

 Most professional counseling licenses in Oregon require a master’s degree in a related area of counseling as well as other requirements.
+Many counseling programs in Oregon are available that meet the education requirement.
+A program completed in another state may also satisfy requirements.
 While the process to attain each license type varies, you will likely have to gain supervised experience and take a national exam as part of the application process.